ttoss/ttoss/challenge/ENGINEERING.md

 The API should provide at least the following resources:

-- Get a list of videos with pagination, sorted by their ranking.
+- Get a list of videos sorted by their ranking.
 - Get two videos for the user to vote.
 - A mutation to register the user's vote and update the ranking.
 - Any other resource that you think is best for the project.

-You can implement the API using REST or GraphQL, but it should use Node.js.
+You can implement the API using REST or GraphQL ([_initial example provided here_](https://github.com/ttoss/ttoss/tree/main/challenge/packages/api-graphql-with-dynamodb)), but it should use Node.js.

 ### Front-end